watson-developer-cloud/node-red-labs/starter-kits/README.md

 To make use of the starter kit applications, you will need some extra node-RED nodes.
 The easiest way to get them is to start from our [custom boilerplate starter](https://github.com/watson-developer-cloud/node-red-bluemix-starter)

 Otherwise add the following to your package.json, to pull in the extra nodes.
 ````
     "node-red-contrib-browser-utils":"0.x",
     "node-red-contrib-media-utils":"0.x",
     "node-red-contrib-play-audio": "2.0.x",
+    "node-red-dashboard": "2.0.x",
 ````